jdcloudcom/en/API/RDS/Performance-Statistics/describeSlowLogAttributes.md

 ## Description
-Query the detailed information of slow log of MySQL instance. <br>- only support SQL Server
+Query the detailed information of slow log of MySQL instance. <br>- only support MySQL

 ## Request Method
 GET